 Long Lake is a tiny town located in the state of Wisconsin.
 With a population of 59 people and just one neighborhood, Long Lake is the second largest community in Wisconsin.
 There's nothing like the smell of a brand new house, and in Long Lake, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Long Lake, and putting down their money on brand new construction.
 Long Lake’s real estate is, on average, some of the newest in the nation.
 Long Lake does seem to be experiencing an influx of affluent people, because the median household income is .

-Long Lake is a blue-collar town, with 97.30% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Long Lake, you'll notice that it is more blue-collar than most other communities in America.
+97.30% of Long Lake’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Long Lake is a town of construction workers and builders, farmers, fishers, or foresters, and service providers.
 There are especially a lot of people living in Long Lake who work in farm management occupations (16.22%), food service (2.70%), and office and administrative support (0.00%).

 Another notable thing is that Long Lake is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Long Lake’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.